-To get more statistical power and facilitate our empirical strategy, we construct a panel of weekly stock returns and characteristics, in which the stock-level degree of extrapolation is constructed as in Equation (10) in the previous section.
+To gain more statistical power and facilitate our empirical strategy, we construct a panel of weekly stock returns and characteristics, in which the stock-level degree of extrapolation is constructed as in Equation (10) in the previous section.
 We then run various panel regressions by regressing weekly returns during the run-up on measures of extrapolation.
 In these regressions, we cluster standard errors by time period to control for correlated residuals in the cross-section and control for many other stock characteristics (e.g., size, B/M, beta, and past returns).
-The regression results are reported in Panel A of Table 8.
-As a benchmark, in Column (1), we first run the "wrong" regression by regressing returns contemporaneously on $\overline{DOX}$ .
-The resulting coefficient is significantly positive, but as discussed above, the interpretation is unclear.
+Panel A of Table 8 reports the regression results.
+As a benchmark, in column 1, we first run the "wrong" regression by regressing returns contemporaneously on $\overline{DOX}$ .
+The resultant coefficient is significantly positive, but as discussed above, the interpretation is unclear.

 To address the reverse-causality concern, we use two alternative specifications: predictive regressions and instrumental variable (IV) regressions.
-In Column (2), we run a predictive regression by regressing future stock return on past extrapolation.
+In column 2, we run a predictive regression by regressing future stock return on past extrapolation.
 The underlying idea is that stock-level extrapolation is persistent at the weekly level: stocks traded more by extrapolators in a given week are more likely to be traded by extrapolators in the following week.
-In Column (2), the coefficient for $\overline{DOX}$ is positive and significant at the 5-percent level.
-In terms of economic significance, a one-standard-deviation increase in $\overline{DOX}$ in the current week predicts 35-basis-point higher returns in the following week, which amounts to roughly 9 percent for the entire run-up.
+In column 2, the coefficient for $\overline{DOX}$ is positive and significant at the 5% level.
+In terms of economic significance, a one-standard-deviation increase in $\overline{DOX}$ in the current week predicts 35-basis-point higher returns in the following week, which amounts to roughly 9% for the entire run-up.
 While the t-statistic is not huge, it is still sizable given the short sample period.
 In comparison, most other standard asset pricing factors appear to have little predictive power for future returns.
-Column (3) confirms the results in Column (2) by controlling for size and value nonlinearly with size and value bins.
-In Column (4), we run an IV regression by instrumenting current $\overline{DOX}$ using lagged $\overline{DOX}$ .
-Consistent with the predictive regressions, the coefficient on $\overline{DOX}$ is positive and significant.
-A one-standard-deviation increase in the instrumented $\overline{DOX}$ is associated with a 70-basis-point increase in weekly returns, which amounts to 18 percent for the entire run-up.
+Column 3 confirms the results in column 2 by controlling for size and value nonlinearly with size and value bins.
+In column 4, we run an IV regression by instrumenting current $\overline{DOX}$ using lagged $\overline{DOX}$ .
+Consistent with the predictive regressions, the coefficient for $\overline{DOX}$ is positive and significant.
+A one-standard-deviation increase in the instrumented $\overline{DOX}$ is associated with a 70-basis-point increase in weekly returns, which amounts to 18% for the entire run-up.
 Given that the market almost doubled during this period, the explanatory power of extrapolation is rather substantial.

-Panel B repeats the same set of regressions as in Panel A, but for the crash.
+Panel B repeats nearly the same set of regressions presented in panel A, except the regressions are trained on the crash.
 While the contemporaneous regression still produces a positive coefficient, the predictive regressions and the IV regression produce a negative coefficient.
-This contrast highlights the main appeal of our empirical approach: by isolating the arrival of extrapolators from the period we use to measure returns, we avoid spurious results such as those in Columns (1) and (5).
-According to the IV regression, a onestandard-deviation increase in the instrumented $\overline{DOX}$ is associated with a four-percent decrease in returns in the same week, suggesting that extrapolators hav a substantial negative impact on prices during the crash.
+This contrast highlights the main appeal of our empirical approach: by isolating the arrival of extrapolators from the period we use to measure returns, we avoid spurious results, such as those in columns 1 and 5.
+According to the IV regression, a one-standard-deviation increase in the instrumented $\overline{DOX}$ is associated with a 4% decrease in returns in the same week, suggesting that extrapolators have a substantial negative impact on prices during the crash.
 Overall, although we do not causally show the relationship between extrapolation and prices, we find evidence that is consistent with the notion of extrapolative bubbles.

-5 Conclusion
+5. Conclusion